 - Each year group is timetabled a morning or afternoon for both indoor and outdoor PE: 4 ½ hours in total

 - Additional physical activity time is provided through structured play, targeted out of school clubs and additional swimming time for Year 2, 3 and 4

 - Provision for PE follows the QCA units of work

 - PE lessons cover the core themes of the national curriculum; dance, gymnastics, striking and fielding games, invasion games, net and wall Games, athletics, swimming and outdoor and adventurous activities

 - Teachers’ medium term and lesson planning is adapted, with guidance from the PE Coordinator, from the LCP scheme of work and supplemented by other schemes including Rawmarsh Dance, Rawmarsh Gymnastics and TOPS activity cards.

 - Cross curricular links are identified within the LCP Schemes of work, for example Year 4, Unit 8 & 9: Life on the Nile Dance

 - Gifted and Talented pupils are identified by class teacher and passed to Coordinator

-For information about the PE premium spending at Saltburn primary School please see the outline within the campus Finance section of the website.
+For information about our PE premium spending please see the following outline PE & Sports Premium section.

-More more information about the PE curriculum, please contact Mrs K. Sawdon.
+More more information about the PE curriculum, please contact Mrs Sawdon.